Andrew M. Prince MD Ophthalmology and Ophthalmic Surgery

 Ophthalmologist & Cataract Surgeon located in Oradell, NJ

 When your vision is limited due to the clouding of cataracts or eye trauma, you may need anterior segment surgery.
-At Andrew M. Prince MD Ophthalmology and Ophthalmic Surgery, with offices on Manhattan’s Upper East Side, New York and Oradell, New Jersey, experienced ophthalmologist Andrew Prince, MD, and his medical team offer this specialized type of surgery to clear your vision and improve your eye health.
+At Andrew M. Prince MD Ophthalmology and Ophthalmic Surgery, with the office in Oradell, New Jersey, experienced ophthalmologist Andrew Prince, MD, and his medical team offer this specialized type of surgery to clear your vision and improve your eye health.
 Find out if you’re a candidate for anterior segment surgery by calling the office nearest you.